hkpeaks/peakrs/README.md

 ## New Query Statement for File, In-memory Table and Network Stream

 Note: Use of "." to indicate it is member of your defined function is optional.
-First line is "UserDefineFunctionName = Extraction to Load".
+First line is to define data extraction and data load.
+Below are 3 possible scenarios:-

 UserDefineFunctionName = from Extraction to Load
 Or